IBM/Predictive-Industrial-Visual-Analysis/README.md

 Test your application by going to: [http://localhost:3000/](http://localhost:3000/)

-#### Deploy to Bluemix
+#### Deploy to IBM Cloud

-You can push the app hosted locally by first editing the ```manifest.yml``` file and then use cloud foundry cli to push it to Bluemix.
+You can push the app to IBM Cloud by first editing the ```manifest file``` file and then using cloud foundry cli commands.

 Edit the `manifest.yml` file in the folder that contains your code and replace with a unique name for your application.
 The name that you specify determines the application's URL, such as `your-application-name.mybluemix.net`.
-Additionally - update the service names so they match what you have in Bluemix.
+Additionally - update the service names so they match what you have in IBM Cloud.
 The relevant portion of the `manifest.yml` file looks like the following:

 ```
 applications: